SERVICES

 It is often difficult to find time to prepare and eat nutritious food, but we also know that a poor diet will affect our mood.

-Eat regular meals that contain plenty of fruits and vegetables, fish protein, nuts and no refined, sugary, processed food and drinks that can cause sluggishness.
+Eat regular meals that contain animal-based protein, nuts, and vegetables.
+Avoid refined, processed food; simple and complex sugar at night, and sugary and alcoholic drinks that can cause sluggishness.

 Exercise daily.